suzujun/protodep/README.md

 $ protodep up -f
 ```

+### Available Options

+- `-f, --force`: Force update locked file and .proto vendors
+- `-i, --identity-file`: Set the identity file for SSH
+- `-p, --password`: Set the password for SSH
+- `-c, --cleanup`: Cleanup cache before execution
+- `-u, --use-https`: Use HTTPS to get dependencies
+- `-s, --use-system-git`: Use system Git configuration instead of custom SSH authentication
+- `--basic-auth-username`: Set the username with Basic Auth via HTTPS
+- `--basic-auth-password`: Set the password or personal access token (when 2FA is enabled) with Basic Auth via HTTPS

 ### [Attention] Changes from 0.1.0

 From protodep 0.1.0 supports ssh-agent, and this is the default.